kwaldenphd/facial-recognition/lit-review.md

 Questions to consider:
 - What do the Gender Shades authors say about this work?
 - What stands out from reading the abstract?
-- What questions, topics, or issues were the authors looking out?
+- What questions, topics, or issues were the authors looking at?
 - What research methods or approaches did the authors use?
 - What conclusions do the authors draw from their analysis?
 - Where and how do you see race and surveillance at work?